-Building and fostering real community requires understanding of information needs of your customers, your analysts, your sales team, your product teams, and brokering collaboration across every group.
+The first step to building and fostering a community is to understand the information needs of your customers, industry analysts, your sales team, your product teams, your support teams, and even your competition.

 The second step: create a space that removes any barriers people have to collaborating with each other.
 Building community is hard work, but the payoff of creating camaraderie between these disparate groups is incredibly valuable.